- 37Shares

 And, it’s super easy!

-Cool.
-What are we doing today?
+Okay, so what are we doing today?

 I’ll show you how to crochet 12 double crochet (dc) stitches into a magic ring.